 Unit 2 was shut down in October 2016 for its mid-life refurbishment.
-After completion of the refurbishment in April 2020-ahead of schedule and under budget-Unit 2 was returned to service in June 2020.
+After completion of the refurbishment in April 2020-ahead of schedule and under budget- Unit 2 was returned to service in June 2020.
 Refurbishment of Unit 3 is now underway, and completion is expected in 2024.
-Still ahead are the refurbishments of Unit 1 (scheduled for 2022-25) and Unit 4 (2023-26).
+The Unit 1 refurbishment execution began in February 2022 and is currently 25 per cent complete.
+Unit 4 planning is progressing well, incorporating lessons learned from work done on all 3 refurbishments.